 Q: What happens to a deceased member’s capital credits?

 A: Capital credits in the member’s account belong to the member’s estate.
-This form must be filled out by the executor, administrator, beneficiary or heir.
+This claim form must be filled out by the executor, administrator, beneficiary or heir.

 Q: What happens to a member’s capital credits if the member moves away from the system?

 A: A member who terminates service no longer receives additional capital credit allocations.
 The balance in the member’s capital credits account is maintained until it is retired in full.
 It is the member’s responsibility to notify the co-op of any changes in address so that the member can be located when it is time for the retirement of their capital credits.